chimericdream/worldofpannotia.com/src/_specific_magic_weapons/masterwork-silver-dagger.md

   weight: ""
   description: ""
 ---
-<p id="masterwork-silver-dagger"><strong>Silver Dagger, Masterwork:</strong> This masterwork alchemical silver dagger is nonmagical.
+This masterwork alchemical silver dagger is nonmagical.
 As a masterwork weapon, it has a +1 enhancement bonus on attack rolls.
-No aura (nonmagical); Price 322 gp.
+; Price 322 gp.